tamara-bain/350-Project/README.md

 **General TODO:**
 _ Fix Response to Scout Rush
 _ Fix Response to flying buildigns
-_ Fix Response to repairing SCVs
+X Fix Response to repairing SCVs
 _ Fix Searching for Enemy when Enemy base is destroyed/not found
-_ Fix ghetto "Only attack if mining" stuff that makes my probes not attack an SCV that is attacking us (not mining) and instead attack a new miner and we lose sometimes because of this on small maps vs icebot.

 **ScoutRushManager TODO:**
 X Add buildings to attack order
-X Return probes to Worker Manager when done  / Scout Map
+X Return probes to Worker Manager when done  / Scout Map X Fix ghetto "Only attack if mining" stuff that makes my probes not attack an SCV that is attacking us (not mining) and instead attack a new miner and we lose sometimes because of this on small maps vs icebot.